 Whether you’re planning your retirement or have already started the journey, beginning to collect social security benefits is a pivotal step.
 Throughout your career you’ve been contributing a chunk of your paycheck to this program, and now it’s about to pay off!

 As a general rule, the longer you wait to begin collecting social security, the more money you will get.
 Your social security check will be for the same amount every month for the rest of your life.
 However, this amount will be adjusted for inflation.
 As a result, deciding when to start collecting is a significant choice with long-lasting implications.
-For help determining when to start collecting, check out our Social Security Calculator.
+For help determining when to start collecting, check out our Social Security Optimizer.

 Social Security uses the term “Full Retirement Age” (FRA) to describe the age at which you will be eligible to receive your “full” benefits.
 The Normal Retirement Age used to be set at age 65.
 Social Security has been gradually increasing the age to 67 based on the year in which you were born.
 You can choose to start collecting your individual benefits as early as age 62.
 However, you’ll forfeit up to 30% in reduced benefits if you elect to collect benefits prior to reaching the FRA.
 You can also increase your benefit amount if you wait until after your Normal Retirement Age to start collecting.
 If you wait until you turn 70 to start collecting, you’ll receive the maximum monthly benefit.